 The National Highway Traffic Safety Administration has cited distractions as the cause of 80% of crashes.
 This includes cell phone use as well as the other disruptions listed above.
 When these lead to an accident, you can receive some compensation from either your or the other driver’s insurance.
 However, depending on the severity of your case, this may not cover the cost of current and future medical expenses, wrongful death, and issues like time off work and missed income.
-In such a situation, pursuing a personal injury claim with a qualified Macon attorney can ensure you receive the most reparation possible for your pain and suffering.
+In such a situation, pursuing a personal injury claim with qualified Macon Distracted Driving Accidents Lawyers can ensure you receive the most reparation possible for your pain and suffering.

 When you sit down for your legal consultation, you will go over your various legal options, the specifics of your case, and what we can do to demonstrate negligence.
 Georgia operates under comparative liability, which means:

 - Each driver will be assigned a fault percentage based on his or her influence on the event.

 - If you are found less than 50% responsible, you can claim damages and be compensated for the accident.

 - Your fault percentage will be deducted from the total amount awarded.
 For example, if the state decides you are 10% liable for a $50,000 case, you would receive $45,000.